 The multidisciplinary innovations of the MAVARIC and BACTRAC studies, which unite patient care and lab research, depend on the combined expertise of scientists, clinicians and research staff.

-“There aren’t a lot of places in the U.S. that have this translational integration for stroke between basic research and clinical research,” Bix said.
-“What makes an academic medical center special is that we are at the cutting edge of developing new therapies.
-Where’s the next cure going to come from?
-A place like UK – an academic medical center running clinical trials it has developed itself, where people are pushing the envelope.”
+Few places in the U.S. have this translational integration for stroke between basic research and clinical research.
+As an academic medical center we are at the leading edge of developing new therapies.

 As a designated Comprehensive Stroke Center by The Joint Commission, UK HealthCare is distinguished from other stroke centers for meeting the highest standards of care to receive and treat the most complex stroke cases.